skaman82/HW3_tracker/README.md

 This resulting in blown up and blurry graphics - same goes for the honeycomb menu.<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/1.jpg" width="300px"/>

-• UI: Two upper icons in the stock watchface are not working.
-The right one could be battery level.<br>
+• UI: All corner icons in the stock watchface are not updating/working.
+Botch on top don't open anything.
+The top right one could be battery level.<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10041/1.jpg" width="300px"/>

 • Function issue: Watch doesn't stop vibrating when I take the call on my Phone<br>